jbampton/tooling-docs/apache-trusted-release/platform.md

 4. Version (String, latest)
 5. Files, Metadata (A release is a folder of one or more files or sub-folders)

-> The following are examples and we should discuss as an implementation choice.
+> The following are examples.
+We will iterate during implementation.

 - Latest main product release: `/<stage>/<pmc>/latest/<file>`
 - Main product by version: `/<stage>/<pmc>/<version>/<file>`